qriz1452/oci/foundation associate/2 : OCI Introduction.md

 And so you could use various technologies, like Oracle Data Guard, to make sure that your primary and standby the data is kept in sync here.
 And so you can design your application your architectures like these to avoid single points of failure.
 Even for regions where we have a single availability domain, you could still leverage fault domain construct to achieve higher visibility and avoid single points of failure.

 Let's summarize what we learned in this lesson.
-So we looked at region.
-Region comprises of availability domains.
-Availability domains comprise of fault domains.
+So we looked at region. **Region comprises of availability domains.
+Availability domains comprise of fault domains**.
 So let's look at the inside-out view.
 So first let's start with fault domain.
 Fault domain provide protection against failure within an availability domain.
 Availability domain themselves provide protection from entire availability domain failures, particularly in a multi-AD region.

 And then you have this concept of region pair where in every country we operate on, most of the countries we operate, we have at least two data centers.
 So you could use the second data center for disaster recovery or backup, or it also helps you with to comply with data residency and compliance requirements.
 And then not only this, we also have SLAs on availability, management, and performance.